4 Tips to “Go” Find a “Seasonal” Job

 3. “Go” With Flexibility

-Many businesses usually host longer business hours to accommodate double or triple increases in customers, shopping, and production.
+Some businesses may require a range of business hours to accommodate their clients, especially if they operate in multiple time zones.
 Hours could vary from early morning to late evenings and weekends.
-Remaining open and flexible with your scheduling availability will likely position you to be a great fit for a seasonal job.
+Remaining open and flexible about your availability will likely position you as a great fit for a seasonal job.

 4. “Go” Use Your Network